Blog

 Assets for Outreach

 Survey the list below to discover what are your church’s greatest assets before you commit to any outreach ideas.
-Only when you understand your asset strengths can you decide how to leverage them to meet your goal. biggest assets that a church has in place to serve its community:
+When you understand your asset strengths you can decide how to leverage them to meet your goal.
+Here is a list of the biggest assets that a church has in place to serve its community:

 Land can be an asset in three ways — its size, terrain, and location.